rogerpence/librettoUIX/README.md

 ![](https://rogerpence.dev/wp-content/uploads/2022/03/LibrettoUI-2_cpsO6sRCjY.png)

-I strongly suspect that despite my best efforts to write this little naively, my WPF techniques remain naive and crude.
-But the app goes the job.
+I strongly suspect that despite my best efforts try to write this little app in a non-naive way, my WPF techniques remain naive and crude.
+But the app does do the job.

 ### Interesting things

 #### INotifyPropertyChanged

-Use WPF's `Binding` object to bind a value window's model to given property.
+Use WPF's `Binding` object to bind a value in a window's model to a given property.
 Use `UpdateSourceTrigger=PropertyChanged` to cause the bound value to referesh when the bound property value changes.
-This implicitly refreshes when ever a value is changed from the UI.
+This implicitly refreshes whenever a value is changed from the UI.
 However, if the value is changed programmatically there is a little more work to do.

+For example, in the button below, its Content property is bound to a the `SchemaLinkButtonLabel` property in the WPF window's model.
+The `Content` property should be automatically refreshed whenever the `SchemaLinkButtonLabel` property changes.

 ```
 <Button  Content="{Binding SchemaLinkButtonLabel,